Zenith Model 7G605 "Clipper" TransOceanic Radio (1942)

 Zenith made much of the TransOceanic's distinctive antennas.
 The large telescopic antenna was dubbed the Waverod.
 It can be rotated upright, then extended vertically.

-The second antenna is called the WaveMagnet, a moniker that Zenith applied to many of their antennas over the years.
-It is a big loop antenna at the end of a flexible straplike cable which you can plug into the back of the radio.
-The body of the antenna is fitted with rubber suction cups.
+The second antenna is called the WaveMagnet, a moniker that Zenith applied to many antennas over the years.
+It is a big loop antenna at the end of a flexible straplike cable that you can plug into the back of the radio.
+The body of the antenna has rubber suction cups.
 When not in use, it stows away with clips inside the back cover.

 Both antennas can be seen in the next photo.